mcuellar/scripts-collection/README.md

 # Scripts-Collection
-Global scripts collection to be able to be consumed by different clients.
-Some examples can be from your personal laptop, directly from a server, or via user-data when provisioning a new Ec2 instance.
+Global scripts collection is a set of OS specific set of scripts that can be consumed by different clients.

+These scripts can be called from your personal laptop, directly from a server, or via user-data when provisioning a new Ec2 instance.
 <br><br>
 # Usage
 ## Standalone Scripts
-Here is an example on downloading and running different script to install different component on ubuntu 22.04
+Here is an example on downloading and running different scripts to install different component on ubuntu 22.04

 Ubuntu 22.04 Scripts List: https://github.com/mcuellar/scripts-collection/tree/main/linux/ubuntu_22-04